HTTP-RPC/Kilo/README.md

 Coercion to concrete bean types is also supported.

 ### Custom Property Keys
 The `Key` annotation can be used to associate a custom name with a bean property.
-The provided value will be used in place of the property name when reading or writing property values.
+The provided value will be used in place of the property name when getting or setting property values.
 For example:

 ```java
 public class Person {